How Can An Adviser Help Me?

 - If you are assigned a specific adviser, you must schedule an appointment with that adviser.

-- You can see any adviser during walk-in advising hours.
+- You can see any adviser during drop-in advising hours.

 - Reviewing your audit and listing your questions